Apple iPhone upgrade program: Here's how it works

 Note that the iPhone Upgrade program isn't the same as Apple's Trade In program.
 While you are exchanging your old iPhone for a newer model in both programs, with the iPhone Trade In program you are simply trading in an old device for a discount on a newer one.

-If you are a part of the iPhone Upgrade program, you are discouraged from participating in the trade-in program, since you don't outright own your device in the iPhone Upgrade program.
-If you do wish to participate in the Trade In program, you will be on the hook for the balance of both the phone you were trading in and the new phone.
+If you're a part of the iPhone Upgrade program, you're discouraged from participating in the Trade In program, since you don't outright own your device in the iPhone Upgrade program.
+If you do use the Trade In program, you'll be on the hook for the balance of both the phone you were trading in and the new phone.

-For more, here's everything that was announced at the 2023 Wonderlust event and when iOS 17 will be released.
+For more, here's everything that was announced at the "Wonderlust" event and all of the exciting new features coming to iOS 17.

-Originally published three years ago.
-Updated with information about the latest iPhone models.

 Get your next phone for the best price.